 Figure 2: Solutions deployed to resolve each constraint type in West Midlands, Best View DFES scenario

-In addition to the Transform study, EA Technology are conducting a load flow analysis using DIGSILENT on representative feeders.
-Again, a comparison will be made between the technologies deployed when considering existing technologies only, against existing plus new technologies.
-Using a second method to assess which technologies get deployed will allow National Grid Distribution to compare results, giving confidence in results where solutions are selected by both methodologies.
-The load flow analysis can also be found in the project report available from National Grid’s website.
+In addition to the Transform study, EA Technology conducted a load flow analysis using DIGSILENT on representative feeders.
+Again, a comparison was made between the technologies deployed when considering existing BaU technologies only, against existing plus novel technologies.
+Using a second method to assess which technologies get deployed allowed National Grid Electricity Distribution to compare results, giving confidence in results where solutions are selected by both methodologies.
+Results and discussion from the load flow analysis can also be found in the project report available from National Grid’s website.

 EA Technology have extensive experience in utilising a wide range of tools to perform analysis of electricity networks.
-EA Technologies have experts in parametric (Transform) and load flow (DIGSILENT) modelling, ensuring that both methodologies could be conducted by a single consultancy.
-EA Technology will utilise different teams to ensure independence between the two methodologies.
-EA Technology will produce an integrated report to bring together and compare the findings from the two approaches used in this project.
+EA Technologies utilised their experts in parametric (Transform) and load flow (DIGSILENT) modelling, ensuring that both methodologies could be conducted by a single consultancy.
+EA Technology utilised different teams to ensure independence between the two methodologies.
+EA Technology produced an integrated report to bring together and compare the findings from the two approaches used in this project.

 Why this is relevant to your project

-While the results from this project will be directly applicable to National Grid Distribution’s license areas, EA Technology’s analysis can be extended to other GB license areas and indeed further afield.
+While the results from this project were directly applicable to National Grid Distribution’s license areas, EA Technology’s analysis can be extended to other GB license areas and indeed further afield.